 - to rebuke harshly

-- My classmate Lily forgot doing her maths homework as she had a function to attend in her family.
-The teacher literally raked her over the coals for that.
+- My classmate Lily forgot to do her math homework as she had a function to attend in her family.
+The teacher raked her over the coals for that.

 - “You didn’t get her the present for her birthday?
 She is so going to drag you over the coals!”

 - He raked me over the coals when he found out that I lied to him about Jonah.
 Thankfully, we cleared things up soon after.

 - The scam was busted, and the people hauled the scam team over the coals for it.
 They’re sure regretting the moment they thought of the fraud.

 - Jenny was raked over the coals for violating the traffic rules.

 - It is not fair that Mathew gets raked over the coals every time something goes wrong in the school.